The proper administration of eye medication is critical in helping your cat recover quickly from an eye injury or infection.

-"Wash your hands before and after administering the medication to prevent contamination and/or the potential spread of infection."
+"Wash your hands before and after administering the medication to prevent contamination and avoid the potential spread of infection."

-If your cat's eye is painful, you may need to have someone assist you with restraint.
+If your cat's eye is painful, you may need someone assist you with restraint.
 Usually, as the treatment begins to take effect, the pain lessens and assistance becomes less necessary.

-Here are some helpful tips and step-by-step instructions to make administering your cat's eye medications easier:
+Here are some helpful tips and step-by-step instructions to make it easier to administer your cat's eye medications:

-- Gently clean away any debris around your cat's eyes with warm water and a washcloth prior to administering the eye drops.
-This can be soothing and prepare your cat for administering the medication(s).
+- Gently clean away any debris around your cat's eyes with warm water and a washcloth before giving the eye drops.
+This can be soothing and helps prepare your cat for the medication(s).